Code-Institute-Submissions/NC-CSX-Milestone-Project-2-Zodiac_OctResub/README.md

 # Chinese Zodiac Matching Card Game

 This is a simple card matching game based on the Chinese Zodiac.
-It is themed around Chinese New Year.
+It is themed around Chinese New Year an also incorporates the Monkey King from Journey to the West

 ## User Experience
 * Explicit User Goals: